mursideyarkin/personalized_product_recommendation_with_ARL/README.md

 * Segmenting customers according to predicted customer lifetime value
 * Suggesting products with association rule learning

-## Data set:
+## Dataset:
-online_retail_II.xlsx: The data set includes the sales of a UK-based online store between 01/12/2009 - 09/12/2011.
+online_retail_II.xlsx: The dataset includes the sales of a UK-based online store between 01/12/2009 - 09/12/2011.
 The product catalog of this company is mostly souvenirs.
 It can also be considered as promotional products.